19th Massachusetts Infantry Regiment: Transit

 Due to a thirty-year-old ordinance banning steam engines operating in the city, there was no direct steam rail connection between President Street Station and the Baltimore and Ohio Railroad's Camden Station.
 Rail cars that transferred between the two stations had to be pulled by horses along Pratt Street down ten blocks to the southwest to Camden Yards.
 Union troops marched down Pratt to the other station.
 It in this transfer on April 19, as the 6th Massachusetts transferred between stations, a mob of anti-war supporters and Southern sympathizers attacked the train cars and blocked the route.
 When it became apparent that they could travel by horse no further, the four companies, about 240 soldiers, got out of the cars and marched in formation down Pratt Street where they were attacked by the mob and opened fire in response.

-As a result, units got off the train immediately upon arrival at President Street, and marched under arms down Pratt Street the ten-block distance to Casmden Yards.
+As a result, units got off the train immediately upon arrival at President Street, and marched under arms down Pratt Street the ten-block distance to Camden Yards.
 The horse-drawn rail cars only carried equipment under guard.
 The 19th was well aware of the large minority of southern sympathizers and also that despite the majority remaining unionist, it was also a slave state.
 As they began marching, they were aware of the noticeabley cold reception and glares from some of the local citizens.
 As the 19th and 17th turned left down Howard Street, they noticed the roof of Camden Yards filled with bullet holes from the riot of April 19.

-Onboard a steam train again, the men soon pulled out of Camden Yards bound for Washington.
+On board a steam train again, the men soon pulled out of Camden Yards bound for Washington.
 This was the first time many of the men saw slaves working in fields as they passed by on the train.
 They also duly noted soldiers on guard duty all along the rail line between Baltimore and Washington, and for the first time saw the meting out of military punishment.
 The trip from Baltimore to Washington was long and tedious with continual side-tracking to yield to regular, scheduled passenger service.